lloydtorres/lloydtorres.github.io/_posts/2014-09-23-hackathons-are-awesome.md

 - hackathon
 - hack the north
 - waterloo
+description: On September 20th, I had the privilege of attending Hack the North, a hackathon that was held over the weekend at the University of Waterloo.
 ---

 On September 20th, I had the privilege of attending <a href="http://hackthenorth.com/">Hack the North</a>, a hackathon that was held over